 Methods using theatre techniques and play offer a different way of understanding complexity: perhaps a more embodied and visual way.
 This day is being co-designed with those who are using theatre and play techniques in their facilitation practice and happy to share their knowledge and skills.

-Pauline Meikelham will be sharing Collaborative Theatre Inquiry, loosely based on Theory U, translated into the idea of a Play in 3 Acts, and Karen Lawson will be facilitating a session drawing from Critical Response Process
+There will be an open space format which will inclcudes offeres from Pauline Meikelham on Collaborative Theatre Inquiry, loosely based on Theory U, translated into the idea of a Play in 3 Acts, Elinor Vettraino will be looking at how myth making and storytelling can provide a vehicle for real deep self-reflection and professional growth, and Karen Lawson will be facilitating a session drawing from Critical Response Process

 This event is for those who are facilitating across public services and for those who would like to develop their facilitation skills.